jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/5_Essential_Standards.typ

 // Title was tested and is inshallah fine
 == Filtering Essential Standards<chap_1_5>
-In previous @chap_1_4, an overview of standards from various areas using #gls("cgh2", long:true) as fuel was examined.
+In the previous @chap_1_4, an overview of standards from various areas using #gls("cgh2", long:true) as fuel was examined.
 Building upon this list of options, this section aims to summarize the overarching categories of hydrogen applications and clearly identify the category in which #gls("swith", long:true) is classified.
 Subsequently, a systematic approach for narrowing down the extensive list to a few essential standards is introduced.
 These essential standards are selected based on their high potential applicability for #gls("swith") certification.
 A comprehensive review of all standards is beyond the scope of this thesis.
 However, fundamental insights from non-aviation standards are explored to provide a basic understanding of potential tests that authorities might mandate for commercial certification of #glspl("swith").
 These insights are organized in a structured and concise manner, extracted from the essential standards to reinforce their relevance.
 Special attention is given to the burst test, considered a crucial component of certification.
 The analysis focuses on two key aspects: the safety factors prescribed for the burst test and the maximum allowable nominal pressures.
-These parameters, derived from the findings, are critically evaluated to assess their implications for #gls("swith") design and certification.
+These parameters, derived from the findings, are critically evaluated to assess their implications for #gls("swith")
+// TODO design and certification or just certifcation? design and certification.

 The three overarching categories that can be assumed to facilitate a rapid initial assessment of standards' applicability by experienced personnel are listed in @tab_9.
 These categories - Storage, Tank Type, and Locality - can be combined in various ways to create specific requirement profiles.
 For instance, a profile might include #emp_[mobile] (Storage), #emp_[Type I] (Tank Type), and either #emp_[air] or #emp_[ground] (Locality).
 The multitude of possible combinations necessitates careful standard selection to ensure precise alignment with the specific requirement profile.
-This approach allows for tailored standard application, crucial for addressing the unique demands of different hydrogen storage systems, including #gls("swith").
+This approach allows for tailored standard application, crucial for addressing the unique demands of different hydrogen storage systems and for #glspl("swith").

 #figure(